zenecture/neuroflow/README.md

 ```

 For instance, here we have a simple AutoEncoder, it learns the identity, and we are interested
-in the 5-dimensional coordinates from the second bottleneck layer.
-In general, we train under
+in the 5-dimensional activation from the second bottleneck layer to produce a compressed version of the input.
-some loss func, and when done we evaluate the model at a different layer to give answers.

 ```scala
 val focused = ae Ω L.tail.head // focus on 2nd layer